Lyellr88/MARM-Protocol/README.md

 MARM gives the AI a strict job description with two core features:

 - **Session Memory Kernel:**
   Actively tracks user inputs, intent, and history.
-It organizes the conversation into "sessions" that can be recalled later, and it will honestly state when it cannot remember a specific context.
+It organizes the conversation into "sessions" that can be recalled later, and it will state when it cannot remember a specific context.
 - **Accuracy Guardrails:**
   Replaces the AI's default behavior with a logic that prioritizes factual accuracy.
 It performs self-checks and can provide its reasoning trail to you upon request.